-Clinical Applications & Medical Practice (BIOL 4890)

-This hybrid course involves classroom instruction along with visits to local hospital and medical facilities.
-The purpose is to provide students with exposure to the various fields, specialties, and subspecialties within clinical medicine.
-Students will have the opportunity to shadow physicians and learn about current issues and advances in medicine as well as become acquainted with the requirements for admission to medical school.
+BIOL 4890 Clinical Applications & Medical Practice 3 (2,1) Explores the various fields, specialties, and subspecialties in medicine.
+Provides students with the opportunity to shadow physicians in a hospital and/or office setting and to discuss current issues and advances in medicine with practicing physicians and other health care professionals.
+Preq: Consent of instructor.
+Coreq: BIOL 4891.
 This course is intended for sophomores and juniors.

 Applications for these programs are available in February and September for the fall and spring respectively.
 Submit application and one page essay about why you are interested in medicine, career goals, and benefits of the course to Ms. Carla Brewer, 127 Long Hall, 656-0854, cjdunca@clemson.edu.
-Seats in this course are highly competitive.
-Finalists will be contacted to schedule an interview.
 For more information contact Dr. Vincent Gallicchio at vsgall@clemson.edu